 - Teachers will strive to recognize how aspects of their own identity may facilitate or inhibit their understanding of the lived experience of their students, and with that knowledge, will grow and learn more about experiences different from their own.
-The goal of this increased understanding is to better serve and facilitate experiences for all students.

 One of M3’s Core Values is “Community”.
 We strive to hold a space where students feel supported by their teachers and their fellow community members.
 As such, we ask our students to adhere to the following principles:

 - Students will respect and honor all people in M3 spaces, refraining from behaviors or language that violate the foundational principles of this community code of conduct.